coy-humphrey/Simple-FTP/report.markdown

 It is by far the most dense, and the code must be read closely to gain a good understanding of how it works under the hood.

-Twisted, with just over a hundred lines of code, can still be difficult to understand because neither of us is very familiar with event-driven programming.
+Twisted, with just over a hundred lines of code, can still be difficult to understand because neither of us are very familiar with event-driven programming.

 Conclusion